TheSledgeHammer/Groovy-Data-Structures-Algorithms/README.md

 * CircularDoublyLinkedTable: A Table implementation of a CircularDoublyLinkedList with a row-column-value triplet.

 #### Trees:
 * BinaryTree: A tree with 2 branches, left and right.
-Backed my a CircularDoublyLinkedList
+Backed by a CircularDoublyLinkedList

 * BinaryIndexedTree (Fenwick Tree): A binary tree where each branch value is mapped to an integer or index within that tree.
-Backed my a CircularDoublyLinkedMap
+Backed by a CircularDoublyLinkedMap

 * TernaryTree: A tree with 3 branches, left, middle and right.
-Backed my a CircularDoublyLinkedList
+Backed by a CircularDoublyLinkedList

 * TernaryIndexedTree (Fenwick Tree): A ternary tree where each branch value is mapped to an integer or index within that tree.
-Backed my a CircularDoublyLinkedMap
+Backed by a CircularDoublyLinkedMap

 #### Hashing:
-* CuckooHashTable: A HashTable using the Cuckoo Hash Collision Algorithm.
+* CuckooHashMap: A HashMap using the Cuckoo Hash Collision Algorithm.
 Uses the following 4 hash algorithms: SHA1, FNV1a_128, Murmur3_128 & MD5 (in no set order)

 ### Apache Licence 2.0
 Copyright [2018] [Martin Kelly]